 Any other projects on the pipeline?

 As I mentioned before we have other exciting projects coming up and we would love to collaborate again with Bali Interiors.
 We are honored to be featured in this project where you certainly visit Bali’s most beautiful places through images.
 Stay tuned!

-I got the pleasure of watch you cook.
+I got the pleasure of watching you cook.
 You are very calm and collected.
-How do you stay so chilled on a work environment that is full of alpha males and high stress?
+How do you stay so chilled in a work environment that is full of alpha males and high stress?

 What do you love about Bali?